iterative/cml.dev/content/docs/ref/send-comment.md

 cml send-comment [options] <markdown report file>
 ```

-Post a markdown report as a comment on a commit or pull/merge request.
+Post a Markdown report as a comment on a commit or pull/merge request.

 <admon type="tip">